-Pursuant to issuance of the Companies (IndianAccounting Standards) Amendment Rules, 2019 and the Companies (IndianAccounting Standards) SecondAmendment Rules, 2019, Ind AS 116 - "Leases" (IndAS 116) supersedes Ind AS 17 - "Leases".
+Pursuant to issuance of the Companies (IndianAccounting Standards) Amendment Rules, 2019 and the Companies (Indian Accounting Standards) SecondAmendment Rules, 2019, Ind AS 116 - "Leases" (IndAS 116) supersedes Ind AS 17 - "Leases".
 The Companyhas adopted Ind AS 116 using the modified retrospective approach with effect from 1st April, 2019.

-2.2 Use of estimates and judgments
+2.2 Use of Estimates and Judgements:

-The preparation of the financial statements in conformity with Ind AS requires the Management to make estimates, judgments and assumptions.
-These estimates, judgments and assumptions affect the application of accounting policies and the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the period.
+The preparation of the financial statements in conformity with Ind AS requires the Management to make estimates, judgments and assumptions affect the application of accounting policies and the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the period.
 The application of accounting policies that require critical accounting estimates involving complex and subjective judgments and the use of assumptions in these financial statements have been disclosed in Note 2.4.
-Accounting estimates could change from period to period.
+Accounting estimates could change from period to period